Tajinder-Dhoot/tajinder-dhoot/README.md

 # Hi Visitor! 👋 My name is Tajinder Singh Dhoot

 #### I am a Software QA Analyst 👨‍💻
-- 🧑‍💼 IT Consultant @ FDM Group
+- 🧑‍💼 IT Consultant @ Staples Canada
-- 🔭 I’m currently working with Staples Canada
-- 🔭 Working on API testing and personal website and blog
+- 🔭 Working on APIs development, personal website and blog

 #### Thanks for visiting my profile on Github.